secretlycarl/Video-LLaVA-sort-tool/README.md

 1. Activate the environment and run my script with `python sortscript.py` The first time it runs, it will download ~17GB of models.

-When trying to run on my system for the first time, after the models are downloaded, I get
+When trying to run on my system for the first time, after the models are downloaded, there is a warning about bitsandbytes and this error
 ```
 Some modules are dispatched on the CPU or the disk.
 Make sure you have enough GPU RAM to fit
 the quantized model.
 If you want to dispatch the model on the CPU or the disk while keeping